karlh001/archiveguard/README.md

 For Windows, download ag.exe and follow this [post](https://github.com/karlh001/archiveguardian/wiki/AG-on-Windows).

 For Linux, download "ag".
 Due to many different varients of Linux, if this does not work, try the ag.pyc using python but [read me](https://github.com/karlh001/archiveguardian/wiki/ag.pyc-File) first.
+You could also try the compatible version "ag_compatible" as this was built on an older version of Linux.

 ## Installation Linux